davidclarke1995/3rd-Year-Project/README.md

 # 3rd-Year-Project

-To view the workings of the project and its report, select the "Wiki" tab under the 3rd Year Project heading

-# 3rd Year Project Wiki

 ## Introduction

 This is the 3rd year group project developed by David Clarke, Gary Connelly and Eoghan O'Connor.
 It is a group messenger app.
 Users can create a username and password and send private messages or send out a status in the form of a broadcast message for anyone to see.
 The clients can send a message to the server and the server sends it back out.
 The server is in a virtual machine in Google Cloud.